Mikey Coppola: Trial

 A witness to the murder, Raymond Zychlinski, was called on as a defense witness in the case.
 Zychlinski refuted the prosecutor's story that Lardiere's killer taunted him and said all he heard was a "horrifying scream".
 On July 21, 2009, Coppola was acquitted of the murder, partially due to the DNA test proving inconclusive since it matched 11 million white men in America.
 However, he was found guilty of violating the RICO Act for extortion and possessing false identification while he was a fugitive, which could have imprisoned him for up to 20 years.
 Coppola nodded and mouthed the words, "It's O.K.," to his wife after the verdict.

 Coppola was then taken into custody already serving time for his original fugitive sentence in the Metropolitan Detention Center, Brooklyn.
 On December 18, 2009 Judge John Gleeson sentenced Coppola to 16 years in prison.
 He served most of his time at the United States Penitentiary, Atlanta before being sent to Residential Reentry Management in Brooklyn in 2021.
-His projected release from federal custody is October 10, 2023.
+He was released from federal custody on October 20, 2022.